 These findings are incredibly promising and may provide a viable new water supply.
 If it is feasible to pursue this project, the addition of high-quality water to the aquifer system could further prevent saltwater intrusion and add water to the basin.
 Due to the potential of this site, it is imperative that we carefully review the projected impacts of the proposed Monterey Peninsula Water Supply Project, also known as the desalination plant.
 A recharge project at Armstrong Ranch would depend on the integrity of the Dune Sand Aquifer system that has supported the development of freshwater sources.
 Our concern is that the desalination plant, located directly west of the Armstrong Ranch, may disrupt the equilibrium of the system and impact our ability to conduct an effective recharge project in that area.
-OUR RIGHTS: PROTECTING GROUNDWATER

-Groundwater Sustainability Agency (GSA) As we develop new water supplies for the future, we must also protect them.
-In 2015, The California Department of Water Resources granted MCWD exclusive GSA status over parts of the Monterey Subbasin and the 180/400 Subbasin.
+OUR RIGHTS: PROTECTING GROUNDWATER Groundwater Sustainability Agency (GSA) As we develop new water supplies for the future, we must also protect them.
+In 2015, The California Department of Water Resources granted MCWD exclusive GSA status over the service area within the Monterey Subbasin and the 180/400 Subbasin.
 Becoming an exclusive GSA is part of our ongoing commitment to protecting our customers, allowing us to defend our groundwater rights, maintain and improve infrastructure and fulfill our obligation to provide safe drinking water at affordable rates.
 While other groups and agencies have done studies focusing mainly on agricultural or other purposes, MCWD has invested in research of the region's hydrogeology to better monitor and manage groundwater for the Marina and Ord communities.
 As the GSA, we will develop Groundwater Sustainability Plans for both subbasins, in coordination with the other GSAs.
 We will create an open and inclusive process to gather input from all stakeholders and obtain necessary technical advice regarding groundwater sustainability issues.
 We are also working on a Coordination Agreement with other GSAs in the region to recognize our common mission and describe how efforts can best be communicated, coordinated and facilitated as each GSA moves forward with development of groundwater sustainability plans.
 Under these GSA efforts, MCWD remains committed to ongoing research, investment in infrastructure and serving as regional leaders along with key partners to study and identify realistic solutions that are highlighted in this annual report, such as the Armstrong Ranch Groundwater Recharge Project and the Regional Urban Water Augmentation Project.
 These projects hold great potential to produce added supplies at a far more affordable price-per-acre-foot compared to other proposals in the region.
-Our GSA status over the District's Ord service area is currently in dispute with the Salinas Valley Groundwater Sustainability Agency, a newly formed organization governed by agricultural interests.
-MCWD will continue to defend our GSA status and protect our customers from private interests.
+The Salinas Valley Basin Groundwater Sustainability Agency, a newly formed organization heavily influenced by agricultural interests, filed an overlapping GSA application with DWR to block the District's Ord service area GSA.
+MCWD will continue to defend our rights to manage groundwater within our service areas and to protect our customers from outside interests.